 The human and economic costs of untreated substance use and mental illness in our state continue to rise.
 Often these issues arise as a result of unaddressed trauma.
 These costs include the criminalization of people with untreated mental illnesses, family erosion, substance use, job loss, domestic violence, homelessness, medical problems, crime and suicide.
 Florida must do more to invest and fund community-based and integrated mental healthcare and trauma informed care.
-Palm Beach County SUPPORTS increased funding for the region's managing entity, the South East Florida Behavioral Health Network, to be utilized by care systems working collaboratively to reduce opioid overdose and addiction, reduce suicides especially in young people, raise awareness, and create overall safer communities.
+Palm Beach County SUPPORTS increased funding for the region's managing entity, the South East Florida Behavioral Health Network, to be utilized by care systems working collaboratively to reduce opioid use and addiction disorder, reduce suicides especially in young people, raise awareness, and create overall safer communities.

-If the state of Florida receives lawsuit settlement dollars related to opioid abuse cases, PBC encourages the state to set aside a portion of the settlement proceeds for a research and development grant program related to opioid use and addiction in general.
+If the state of Florida receives lawsuit settlement dollars related to opioid and substance use cases, Palm Beach County encourages the state to set aside a portion of the settlement proceeds for a research and development grant program related to opioid use and addiction in general.